carpentries-incubator/ml4bio-workshop/guide/software.md

 Let's say we are happy about the k-nearest neighbor classifier.
 Click on <b>Next</b> to proceed to the next page.
-However, if you want to change, say, the validation method, you may click on <b>Back</b>, which will bring to the previous page.
+However, if you want to change, say, the validation method, you may click on <b>Back</b>, which will bring you to the previous page.
 <i>Be careful, because all trained classfiers will be lost if you do so.</i>

 #### Step 6: Test a classifier